CS-5/eventflare/packages/api/README.md

 ### Workers KV

 Log RSVP respones in Workers KV.
 May eventually create an "admin" UI to view responses in the future.
 After a response is recieved, the RSVP ID is returned to the console of the frontend.
-This can then be used to view the contents of an RSVP at the `/api/rsvp/:id` endpoint.
+This can then be used to view the contents of an RSVP at the `/api/rsvp/:id` endpoint, or all current submissions (up to 1000) can be downloaded as a CSV at the `/api/rsvp/csv` endpoint.

 ### Email